StudioFuel/simplemodal-contact-form/readme.txt

 * Make sure no other plugins are loading an older version of jQuery (SMCF requires jQuery 1.2 or greater)
 * Make sure PHP's `mail()` is installed and working.
 (You can also open `smcf_data.php` and remove the @ from `@mail`.
 That will echo out any errors that it throws while trying to send mail.)

+= Can I remove the "Powered by SimpleModal Contact Form" link?  =

+Yup.
+See below.

+= How can I remove the "Powered by SimpleModal Contact Form" link?  =

+You can edit the `smcf.php` file, or more simply, just add the following to your `style.css` file:

+	#smcf-container div.smcf-bottom a {display:none;}

 == Screenshots ==

 1. A contact form with the Subject and "Send me a copy" options enabled.